 By Stephanie Younger •

-bell hooks is absolutely right that in spite of facing racism, Black men still have the power to marginalize women, and also that in spite of facing misogyny, white women still have the power to marginalize Black folks.
+bell hooks is absolutely right that white women still have the power to marginalize Black folks and that Black men still have the power to marginalize women.
 Black men and white women alike carry a long legacy of especially being complicit in the marginalization of Black women.
-So, here is my stance on “Karen” memes – they’re not sexist, nor are they racist against white women.
+In this article, we’ll be focusing on how white women oppress Black folks, so here is my stance on “Karen” memes – they’re not sexist, nor are they racist against white women.

-A few weeks ago, I saw “Karen” trending on Twitter.
-Hundreds of thousands of users were debating whether the meme was sexist, or even racist against white women.
-I laughed and said, “I low key really wish I saw this trending on Twitter months ago, when I read that blog post about how this is misogynistic against white women.”
-One week after seeing the meme trending on Twitter, I read another essay, published on The Guardian, authored by another white woman who views valid criticisms of white women’s entitlement and racism as “sexist.”
-Similar to the blog post that I read months earlier, the author of this article defends white women’s interest of self-preservation at the expense of Black lives.
+A few weeks ago, journalist Julie Bindel asked on Twitter, “Does anyone else think the ‘Karen’ slur is woman hating and based on class prejudice?”
+Hundreds of thousands of users were debating whether it was sexist, or even racist against white women.
+I laughed and said, “I really wish I saw this trending months ago when I read that blog post.”
+The week after, an essay addressing this topic was published on The Guardian, authored by another white woman who views valid criticisms of white women’s entitlement and racism as “sexist.”
+Similar to the blog post that I read months earlier, the this article is apathetic to and defends white women’s interest of self-preservation at the expense of Black lives.

-“In the fourth grade, two teachers went behind my back and lied to my homeroom teacher, by saying that I told a white girl, “You are so dead.”…Even though 9-year-olds don’t typically know about death threats, the teachers still expected me to be engaged in something so violent and unlawful, all because I was a Black girl.”Analysis: The Ways we Talk About Gender Stereotypes Do not Represent the Struggles we All Go Through
+“In the fourth grade, two teachers went behind my back and lied to my homeroom teacher, by saying that I told a white girl, “You are so dead.”…Even though 9-year-olds don’t typically know about death threats, the teachers still expected me to be engaged in something so violent because I was a Black girl.”“Analysis: How Gender Stereotypes Intersect with Anti-Black Racism” by Stephanie Younger

 I never spoke of what happened in the fourth grade until I was fifteen.
 I never thought much of what happened when I was five until recently.
 However, I began to realize that adults saw me as “less innocent and more adult-like,” after I turned twelve, when they openly assumed that I was older than I was on a regular basis.
 In hindsight, these assumptions made me very insecure, but I couldn’t identify why adults saw me that way, despite standing at roughly five feet tall at the time and being a very late bloomer.

-While white women have the privilege of simply being called a “Karen” for enforcing oppression against marginalized people, Black women and girls are dismissed as “angry,” “aggressive” and “confrontational,” for speaking up about injustices we experience.
-We shouldn’t be smeared as “sexist” over our critiques of white women who weaponize their privilege against us, or get defensive when we hold them accountable for doing so.
-The way white women experience and talk about misogyny comes from a place of privilege.
-Black girls are the ones being erased and marginalized, and it’s our needs that are being invalidated.
+“Karen” represents white women who direct their violence towards Black people while weaponizing their womanhood to mitigate their actions, but we should be referring to this as white violence.
+While white women have the privilege of simply being called a “Karen” for enforcing oppression against marginalized people, Black women and girls are dismissed as “angry,” “aggressive” and “confrontational” when we speak up about the injustices that we experience.
+Black people, especially Black women are not sexist for calling out white women who weaponize their privilege against us.
+We must be mindful of the fact that the way white women experience and talk about misogyny comes from a place of privilege.
+To white women who get defensive when we call you out for weaponizing your privilege, remember that Black girls are the ones who are being erased and marginalized.